This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 We will continue to work in close partnership with industry, government and non-profit groups in countries that require animal testing to work together towards the elimination of this practice and the global acceptance of non-animal testing methods.”

-Policies stating, “exceptions are made if the law requires it”, usually implies the company is selling its products in mainland China.
-Most imported cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “unless required by law,” usually imply the company is selling its products in mainland China.
+That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.

 La Mer Sold in China?